chcly/Module.MetaData/README.md

 # MetaData

-Is a small type library that loads and reconstructs a [CastXML](https://github.com/CastXML/CastXML) file for use as meta information.
+Is a small type library reconstructs [CastXML](https://github.com/CastXML/CastXML) files for use as meta information.

-It is experimental but it has the potential be used to write language bindings from C++ to other languages, or other code generating tools.

-A neat goal would be to make it similar in use to C# assembly classes except that only needed items can be fed to it.

 ## Testing